boldflight/BibleConverter/test_EPUB/output/isa.md

-[20] You will not be buried with them, because you destroyed your land and killed your people. will never be mentioned again.
+[20] You will not be buried with them, because you destroyed your land and killed your people.

+The offspring of the wicked
+will never be mentioned again.
 [21] Prepare to execute his sons for the sins their ancestors have committed.
-They must not rise up and take possession of the earth, or fill the surface of the world with cities. says the Lord of Heaven’s Armies.
+They must not rise up and take possession of the earth, or fill the surface of the world with cities.

+[22] “I will rise up against them,” says the Lord of Heaven’s Armies.
 “I will blot out all remembrance of Babylon and destroy all her people, including the offspring she produces,”